 In 1905, Norway chose King Haakon VII as its own ruler, beginning the modern-era Norwegian monarchy.

 King Haakon VII ruled until 1957 and is world-famous for his mid-20th-century role in the Norwegian Royal Family.
-WWII began and the Nazis began to target Norway, being a country rich in iron.
+During his reign WWII began, and the Nazis began to target Norway, being a country rich in iron.

-During this time, the King consistently made motivational speeches to the citizens of Norway via BBC radio and the Nazis outlawed public showing of his image, which had become a symbol of resistance.
+During this time, the King consistently made motivational speeches to the citizens of Norway via BBC radio.
+The Nazis ended up outlawing public showings of his image, which had become a symbol of resistance.

 In June of 1945, King Haakon VII returned home to cheering crowds.